mihalis68/chef-bcpc/docs/network-arch-v1.md

 switches, routers), however, there are some very specific requirements to be met by the network build before a cluster can be built, and discrete networking hardware is not standardised enough for this to be scripted in a universal way.
+This document attempts to provide enough info to build such networks, enabling a physical BCPC cluster build.

 ##Required Networks